 Fortunately, veterinarians have non-invasive ways of “looking inside” our pets to determine the health of vital internal organs, metabolic function, and the immune system through routine bloodwork.
 Many times we are able to catch diseases early enough in the process to treat with a better prognosis and at a lower expense to owners.
 Unfortunately, once pets begin to show symptoms of some of the diseases this bloodwork screens for, the prognosis is worse and treatment is more intense and therefor more costly.

 September is National Senior Pet Wellness Month.
 Though we love our senior patients year-round, this gives us an opportunity to celebrate this special group and focus on their wellness.
+The active substance of Valium increases the depressing effect of ethyl alcohol on the body.
+Moreover, it strengthens theeffect ofanalgesics, antipsychotics, antidepressants andantihistamines.
 To assist you in giving your senior pet the best opportunity for a long, healthy life, we are discounting our senior bloodwork by 15% in the months of September and October.
 We are not requiring a veterinarian exam if your pet is up-to-date on Annual Wellness Exams.
 Please call us at 512-386-1065 to schedule or ask any questions you may have.